Guide for Building The Perfect Paver Patio

 Pavers are tough and will last a long time.
 However, in order to help them last a lifetime, there are some maintenance tasks to complete and circumstances you will want to consider to get the most out of your hardscape.

-The joints between your paving stones are the most important area of your pavers to keep maintained, for the structure and stability of your hardscape.
+Joints | The joints between your paving stones are the most important area of your pavers to keep maintained, for the structure and stability of your hardscape.
 Damp, shaded areas between stones, are prone to moss and weed growth.
-Insects sure love them too!
+Insects sure love them too! |

-In some areas precautionary measures to avoid walking on your pavers with muddy shoes.
+Location | In some areas precautionary measures to avoid walking on your pavers with muddy shoes.
 Some soils have high iron content and will severely stain your paving stones.
-Some pavers are colored with iron oxide and the iron in the soil bonds molecularly with the iron in the pavers, resulting in an extremely difficult to remove the stain.
+Some pavers are colored with iron oxide and the iron in the soil bonds molecularly with the iron in the pavers, resulting in an extremely difficult to remove the stain. |

-In the Pacific Northwest, we’re known for having a moist and mucky climate.
+Weather | In the Pacific Northwest, we’re known for having a moist and mucky climate.
 Ensure that you follow our maintenance checklist to regularly keep your pavers free of dirt and debris that leave organic stains if left to decompose.
-Additionally, moss and weeds will grow often, so ensure you’re using a paver cleaner or bleach rinse every Spring to ensure your hardscape is ready and looking good for Summer.
+Additionally, moss and weeds will grow often, so ensure you’re using a paver cleaner or bleach rinse every Spring to ensure your hardscape is ready and looking good for Summer. |

 Maintenance Checklist

-Supplement the joints of your pavers with sweeping sand so they stay full and sturdy.
+Apply a sealer the day after the pavers have been cleaned. | Supplement the joints of your pavers with sweeping sand so they stay full and sturdy. | Replace plastic edge restraint or border stones if they’re sloughing off or loose. |

 How We Install Pavers: